Hotel Furniture Manufacturing in Turkey for Ghana Projects (Complete Guide)

 Factory vs Middleman: Understanding the Difference

-When sourcing furniture, developers often face a choice between working directly with a manufacturer or through a supplier.
+When sourcing furniture, Ghana hotel developers often face a choice between working directly with a manufacturer or through an intermediary supplier.
+Understanding this difference is essential — not because one is always better, but because the implications for quality control, cost, timeline, and problem resolution are significantly different.

 OEM Manufacturing for Large-Scale Projects